 Participation of Sector Departments in Municipal IDP's is still a challenge.
 The introduction of One Plan One Budget by the Government of the day may assist in ensuring that all spheres of government are planning together since we are servicing the same community.
 This will enforce all sector departments to align their budgets with municipal budgets and allocate resources using the prioritization list available from municipalities after through discussions with communities.
-In the development of the 2022/2023 IDP, KZN COGTA had a series of alignments between sector departments and municipalities in the province.
+In the development of the (2022/2023)- (2026/2027) IDP, KZN COGTA had a series of alignments between sector departments and municipalities in the province.
 The alignment of Sector departments with the uThukela family of municipalities took place on the 09 November 2021, and the level of participation was satisfactory.

-The other approach that was used by the family of uThukela municipalities in preparation for the 2022/2023-2026/2027 financial years was to involve sector departments through a "one on one" strategy because the municipality strongly believes that "IDP is a plan for all Government" so therefore, all sector departments must be part of the IDP process.
+The other approach that was used by the family of uThukela municipalities in preparation for the (2022/2023)-(2026/2027) financial years was to involve sector departments through a "one on one" strategy because the municipality strongly believes that "IDP is a plan for all Government" so therefore, all sector departments must be part of the IDP process.
 It is crucial for them to partake in the process because their planned projects and programmes must be in the municipal IDP's.
 The "one on one" strategy was effective in our district.
 The following were departments that believe that IDP is not only for municipalities but is a plan for all Government and that is why they took part.

 The following tables present the sector departments with their planned projects that are in the IDP of the 2022/2023-2026/2027 IDP.
-It is significant to say that sector departments are also busy finalizing their MTEF's for 2022/2023 and beyond.

-5.2.1 NATIONAL AND PROVINCIAL TREASURES ALLOCATIONS
+NATIONAL AND PROVINCIAL TREASURES ALLOCATIONS